 • management of strikes and lockouts

-Chris is a member of the Canadian Bar Association and the Law Society of Newfoundland and Labrador, for which he has helped teach the Bar Admission Course on employment law.
-He is a director with the Janeway Children’s Hospital Foundation, and holds a 5th degree black belt in Kenpo Karate.
+Chris is a member of the Canadian Bar Association and the Law Society of Newfoundland and Labrador, for which he teaches the Bar Admission Course on employment law.
+He is a director with the Janeway Children’s Hospital Foundation, a member of the Board of Directors for the Canadian Association of Counsel to Employers, and holds a 5th degree black belt in Kenpo Karate.

 LL.B., University of New Brunswick (2003)